Running an HA Teleport cluster using AWS, EKS, and Helm | Teleport

 If you use the Teleport cloud platform, no DNS updates are needed because your Teleport cluster automatically provides the subdomains and signed TLS certificates for your applications under your tenant address.

-Here's how to do this in a hosted zone with AWS Route 53:
+Here's how to do this in a hosted zone with Amazon Route 53:

 - cert-manager